SioKCronin/SF_OSM/README.md

 # Key findings

-* these data are not a robust resource for for tracking accessbility/ADA compliance.
+* These data are not a robust resource for tracking accessbility/ADA compliance.
-* these data could be used to analyze commerical transportation route accessibilty.
+* These data could be used to analyze commerical transportation route accessibilty.